iSchool-Zambia/django-ischool-oppia/docs/ischool/facilities.rst

 in the reporting - only the facilities with the 'active' flag set to true will appear in the reports (and therefore also only those health workers attached to the active facilities).

-To make a facility active or not, an administrator will need to update this:
+To make a facility active or not, an administrator will need to:

 * Go to the Django Admin pages (either from the server dashboard menu bar, or directly at: http://ischool.oppia-mobile.org/admin)
-* Click on the 'Facilities' link is the list of data models
+* Click on the 'Facilities' link in the list of data models
 * Browse or search for the particular facility and click to edit
 * Tick or untick the 'active' field and click the save button